olapuentesantana/easier_manuscript/README.md

 library(devtools)
 ```

-First you will need to clone the repositroy and install it using `devtools::install()`.
+First you will need to clone the repository using git and then install the package using `devtools::install()`.
 Then, load the namespace of `easier` package:
 ```R
 library(easier)
 ```